pegasystems/react-sdk-components/packages/react-sdk-components/doc/KeyReleaseUpdates.md

 * Added new AlertBanner component (in designSystemExtension) and its use in Assignment and ModalViewContainer
 * Bug fixes in Decimal and Attachment components
+* Fixed some cases where dropdown items weren't properly loaded from datasource

 <br />